Skip to content

 Step 2: Complete the audit details

-• Instructions: Define the steps for conducting the audit.
-Clear instructions help the Action officer complete the audit.
+Instructions: steps for conducting the audit.
+Clear instructions help the Action officer.

 Note: If the Instruction type feature is enabled on your platform, select an audit from the list to populate pre-programmed instructions.